Xiaomi just unveiled a 5G-enabled phone you can't buy yet

 In terms of design, the Mi Mix 3 takes a step closer to losing its signature chin.
 Mi Mix phones used to have a bottom bezel -- now reduced to 4.46 mm -- that housed the selfie camera.
 But the cameras have now been moved to a magnetic slider on the phone.
 You can slide the entire screen downwards to answer calls or customize it to launch different functions.
 The feature is similar to ones seen in the recent Oppo Find X and Huawei's Honor Magic 2, which will be launched on 31 Oct.

-You'll be able to customise the sound the phone makes when you slide the display, but I suspect it will still become annoying eventually.
+You'll be able to customize the sound the phone makes when you slide the display, but I suspect it will still become annoying eventually.
 You can see what I mean here:

 The Mi Mix 3 features powerful cameras on its front and back.
 On the back are 12-megapixel dual rear cameras -- wide-angle and telephoto -- with f/1.8 and f/2.4 apertures respectively that can support slow-motion videos at 960 fps.
 For selfie lovers, Mi Mix 3 sports a 24MP primary camera backed up by a secondary 2MP camera.
 These can be found on the retractable module along with a soft light.